Gene Therapy

 Components of a gene therapy viral vector

 The gene therapy product consists of the viral vector (AAV) and the gene that is delivered.
-For Duchenne this is a micro-dystrophin gene with a volume switch (promotor), that makes sure the micro-dystrophin is only produced in muscle tissues.
+For Duchenne this is a microdystrophin gene with a volume switch (promotor), that makes sure the microdystrophin is only produced in muscle tissues.

-There are currently trials ongoing with 5 variations of AAV-micro-dystrophin, which differ in the type of AAV used, the parts of dystrophin selected for the micro-dystrophin versions, and the gene switch used to ensure proper expression of the micro-dystrophin in skeletal muscle and heart.
+There are currently trials ongoing with 5 variations of AAV-microdystrophin, which differ in the type of AAV used, the parts of dystrophin selected for the microdystrophin versions, and the gene switch used to ensure proper expression of the microdystrophin in skeletal muscle and heart.

 Clinical development summary

-• AAV gene therapy can result in severe side effects, such as extreme nausea and vomiting, liver damage, transient kidney failure and in two cases, death.
+AAV gene therapy can result in severe side effects, such as extreme nausea and vomiting, liver damage, inflammation of the heart (myocarditis), transient kidney failure and death.
 One type of side effect (thrombotic micro-angiopathy, TMA) seems to occur primarily for AAV9, because this type of AAV can trigger a specific part of the immune system (complement activation).
-The likelihood of these side effects appear to increase with higher amounts of virus used – the deaths occurred in older (>16 years) patients treated with AAV9 and appear to be due to an innate immune response to the virus.
+TMA is associated with renal failure and reduced platelets and problems with red blood cells.
+Acute liver failure resulting in death has only been reported for AAV74.
+Sadly, so far 6 Duchenne patients have passed away after receiving AAV therapy.

 Sarepta/Roche (SRP-9001/delandistrogene moxeparvovec/Elevidys)